 MATERIAL AND METHODS

 The present study was conducted at the Agricultural College Farm, Bapatla, Guntur district, Andhra Pradesh, during the year 2019 and 2020 rabi, two leaf extracts (Karanj @ 15% and Nerium @ 5%), two cow based natural products (Panchagavya @ 5% and Cow urine @10%) and their combinations were tested against BLSB on variety, Poineer 3396 under field conditions with common spacing of 60cm x 20cm.
 A standard fungicide Propiconazole @ 0.1% was used for comparison along with control (water only).
 In total, there were 10 treatments and 3 replications.
 Artificial toothpick inoculation was done at 35 days old crop during morning hours.
 Pure culture of virulent Rhizoctonia solani f.sp. sasakii isolate was multiplied on barley grains.
 Three barley grains coated with fungal growth were placed using toothpick between stalk and leaf sheath of each plant at second and third internodes from soil followed by irrigation to maintain humid conditions (Shekhar and Kumar, 2012).
 Treatment sprays were given twice at 15 day interval with the first spray initiated at the time of disease appearance.
-Disease severity of BLSB was assessed on the day before spraying (42 DAS), seven, 14 days after each spraying and Per cent disease index (PDI) was calculated based on disease severity data from the formula given by Wheeler (1969).
+Disease severity of BLSB was assessed on the day before spraying (42 DAS), 7 days, 14 days after each spraying and Per cent disease index (PDI) was calculated based on disease severity data from the formula given by Wheeler (1969).

 Sum of individual disease ratings